martintnr/PRISM/vignettes/PleioVar_vignette.md

 guidelines to format your data.
 Please format your GWAS data to begin with *Trait*. (the default UKBiobank round 2 format works).
-If multiple files in the folder begins with the same prefix, please remove or rename the Both .tsv and .csv formats are acceptable, and the data can be gzipped (.gz or .bgz).
+If multiple files in the folder begins with the same prefix, please remove or rename the duplicates.
+Both .tsv and .csv formats are acceptable, and the data can be gzipped (.gz or .bgz).

 ``` r